 Golfers will find links designed by Jack Nicklaus and Arnold Palmer at the nearby World Golf Village resort, and additional locally famous courses at Palencia and Marsh Creek Country Clubs pleasant and challenging diversions.

 Lastly, any discussion of the St. Augustine experience would be incomplete without mentioning its myriad dining possibilities.
 Many fine restaurants grace the city, most notably the luxurious food offerings at 95 Cordova, the elegant bistro dining at Cortessi’s, and Cap’s, located on the water and known for its fresh-from-the-ocean seafood.

-Yearly events which draw people from all over the world include the Players Championship TPC at Sawgrass in May, the Lighthouse Festival which takes place in March every year, the Colonial Folks Art and Crafts Festival in October and in November and December the Old City is decorated for the Nights of Lights Festival.
+Yearly events, which draw people from all over the world, include the Players Championship TPC at Sawgrass in May, the Lighthouse Festival, which takes place in March every year, the Colonial Folk Arts and Crafts Festival in October, and in November and December the Old City is decorated for the Nights of Lights Festival.

 There are many wonderful homes in this area, but you need a local market expert to help you.
-Watson Realty Corp is a locally owned company with over 40 years experience selling homes in the area.
+Watson Realty Corp is a locally owned company with nearly 50 years experience selling homes in the area.
 Call the Watson experts at 800-257-5143